JezuzLizard/T6-Custom-Gamemodes/README.md

 ```
 Blitz
 ```
+# Infected
+Eliminated survivors become infected.
+Infect everyone, or survive the game to win.

 # Freezetag
 Shoot enemies to freeze them, stand near your frozen allies to free them.
 Last team with unfrozen players wins.